Bishal-T/Button-shop/README.md

 The order is then stored locally, and donations are highlighted.

-Users also have the option to delete their orders.
+Users also have the option to view/delete their orders.

 # Homepage